dipaksinha1/time-tracker/README.md

 ## Usage

 Once the installation is complete, you can access the Time Tracker application through your web browser.
-The default address is usually `http://localhost:3000`.
+The default address is `http://localhost:3000`.

 ## Features